I am a neuroscientist studying neuroimaging methods and neuropsychiatric disorders

 How can non-invasive neuroimaging be used to quantify the biological underpinnings of neuropsychiatric diseases?
-What is the role of loneliness and social isolation in serious mental illness?

 My research has shown that advanced diffusion MRI techniques can quantify unique microstructural pathologies in Schizophrenia, Autism Spectrum Disorder and Psychotic Spectrum Disorders.
 Recently, we also found that elevated responses of the hippocampus to aversive social stimuli is associated with loneliness in psychotic disorders.